google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ### TL;DR {: #tldr .hide-from-toc}

 [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md)
-is a way to run the Chrome browser in a headless environment.
+is shipping in Chrome 59.
+It's a way to run the Chrome browser in a headless environment.
 Essentially, running Chrome without chrome!
 It brings **all modern web platform features** provided by Chromium and the Blink rendering engine to the command line.